nicolemitchell/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Graduate Student
+role: AI Resident

 # Organizations/Affiliations
 organizations:
-- name: Kavraki Computational Robotics, AI and Biomedicine Lab
+- name: Google Research
-  url: "kavrakilab.org"
+  url: "research.google.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Nicole Mitchell is a master's student in computer science at Rice University, working with Dr. Lydia Kavraki.
-Her current research in chemoinformatics applies graph convolutional neural networks to predict drug metabolism.
-She is broadly interested in developing methods of learning on structured data for biomedical applications.
+bio: Nicole Mitchell is an AI Resident at Google Reserarch, where she is currently working with Johannes Ballé, Jakub Konečný and Zachary Charles on compression for federated learning.
+She is broadly interested in leveraging both theory and empirical tools to understand machine learning methods, and design informed and efficient systems.

 interests:
-- Machine Learning
+- Federated Learning
+- Compression
+- Sparsity
+- Robustness
 - Biomedical Applications
-- Interpretability
-- Tech Policy
-- Design

 education:
   courses: